 “The loveliest thing about this dark red ombre is how fierce it is.
 This is versatile and looks amazing!” she remarks.

-This ombre dark red goes with a true red and a deeper red.
+This ombre dark red hair goes with a true red and a deeper red.
 It looks amazing on all different skin types, just consider the upkeep.

 Abernathy says this color is work and maintenance.
 “A creative color like this ombre is also work and maintenance.
 However, proper at-home care can have you looking amazing and vibrant for a long time.”